SAT-solver-ANalyzer/SATAn/README.md

 ## Current state

-- metrics database:
+- Metrics database:
   - duckdb (direct and batched)
-  - sqlite
+  - SQLite
-  - (planned, most likely in clustered scenarios) clickhouse OR postgresql
+  - (planned, most likely in clustered scenarios) ClickHouse OR PostgreSQL
   - (planned-feature): Merging, i.e., take multiple metric sets and compile into single database
 - config:
   - YAML, able to express executors, sets of solvers and sets of test sets (see below)
 - executors:
   - local parallel executor: Supervises locally spawned SAT solvers with a thread pool ([rayon](https://github.com/rayon-rs/rayon) based, configurable concurrency, supports thread pinning)
     - The executor only parallelizes the actual execution of the tests, i.e., it is parallel on the data level.
 This means that the initial process of finding the tests and preparing the data for the solvers may be bound by a single thread.
 This may be changed in the future but is sufficient for the current test suites.
-    - (planned, wip) SLURM
+    - (planned, WIP) SLURM
 - tests:
   - tests are grouped in tests sets and identified as files via a [glob](https://github.com/BurntSushi/ripgrep/tree/master/crates/globset) that may be searched within path(s) with [ignore](https://github.com/BurntSushi/ripgrep/tree/master/crates/ignore).
+  - Test sets that are supersets of other sets, i.e., test set c with tests from set a and b.
-  - GBD collector coming soon-ish
+  - GBD collector coming soonish
 - ingest:
   - (WIP) minisat and cadical are planned as a first step

-## Runtime behaviour (WIP)
+## Runtime behavior (WIP)

 ### Runner